 Senior Associate Dean for Academic Affairs and Senior Professor

 Dr. Frank B. Ashley III is the senior associate dean for Academic Affairs at the Bush School of Government and Public Service at Texas A&M University.
 He came to the Bush School from the College Board, where he was senior vice president of Membership and Higher Education Engagement.
-The College Board is a mission-driven, not-for-profit organization that connects students to college success and opportunity.

 As senior associate dean, Ashley oversees graduate education and research activities as well as strategic planning, faculty affairs, student affairs, program development, diversity, assessment, communications and external relations, student services, and extended education programs in the Bush School.
+Ashley also teaches a course in Managing Diversity in Public and Non Profit Organizations.

 Ashley earned his bachelor’s degree from Louisiana College and a master’s and doctorate from the University of Alabama.
 He began his academic career as a science teacher and coach.
 His previous appointments include faculty positions and service as dean of the College of Education and interim provost-vice president for Academic Affairs at Texas A&M University-Commerce as well as director of Admissions and associate dean for Undergraduate Studies and Teacher Education at Texas A&M University’s College of Education.